failasuf123/bambangshop-main/README.md

 Postman is an installable client that you can use to test web endpoints using HTTP request.
 You can also make automated functional testing scripts for REST API projects using this client.
-You can install Postman via this website: https://www.postman.com/downloads/
+You can install Postman via this website

 ## How to Run in Development Environment
 1. Set up environment variables first by creating `.env` file.